WHAT IS ENTROPY?

 One useful way of measuring entropy is by the following equation:

 Using this equation it is possible to measure entropy changes using a calorimeter.
 The units of entropy are J/K.

 WHAT IS THE LAW OF DISORDER?

-The law of disorder states that the more energy you feed into any part of the universe (for instance your cup of water by heating it), the more rapidly disorder occurs in that part of the universe (the molecules in the cup of water get excited from the heating and will move faster and create more chaos).
+The law of disorder states that the more energy you feed into any part of the universe (for instance your cup of water by heating it), the more rapidly disorder occurs in that part of the universe (the molecules in the cup of water get excited from the heating, and thus move faster and thus lead to more chaos).

 Everything tends to move towards disorder or randomness.

 How do you predict if a chemical or physical change is going towards orderliness or randomness?
 There are three principals you can apply.